Mayor of Brazil meatpacking hub probed amid wave of electoral coercion cases | Politics

 Labor prosecutors in Brasilia declined to respond to his comments.
 Rodrigues said some business leaders may have committed "abuses," but he questioned why they cannot direct their employees regarding the upcoming vote.
 "Of course the business owner should talk to the employee.
 He must.
 The company is his.
 It's his loss if his company fails."

 One of the sources familiar with the Rodrigues case said the investigation was triggered by the video in which he refers to the Oct.
 30 runoff vote between Bolsonaro and leftist challenger Luiz Inácio Lula da Silva.
+Depending on how the investigation proceeds, it could become a civil lawsuit.
 "With Lula as president, we are going to face a very serious crisis," Rodrigues said in the footage, warning entrepreneurs of Lula's plans to raise taxes and boost social programs.

 In the final moments of the video, he urged the local business elite "to get to work."